Bleeding the engine fuel system

 Checking the resistance of the fuel return line

-The resistance of the fuel return line is measured at the drain manifold, located near the connection point of the drain line.
+The resistance of the fuel return line is measured at the drain manifold located near the connection point of the drain line.

 This unit will be the drain manifold.

-Checking air in the fuel system
+Checking air in the system

-Disconnect the fuel drain line installed between the fuel pump and the manifold.
+Disconnect the drain fuel line installed between the fuel pump and the manifold.

-Install the adapter, catalog No. 4918462, or its equivalent, between the drain manifold and the fuel drain line.
+Install the adapter, catalog No. 4918462, or its equivalent, between the drain manifold and the drain fuel line.

 Install the pressure gauge on the adapter fitting.

-Checking air in the fuel system
+Checking air in the system

 Observe the pressure gauge readings.
 The maximum resistance of the drain line is 50 kPa (7.3 psi).